kbitdk/kbsslenforcer/FAQ.md

 The project is open source and any scrutiny of the code or the extension's behavior is encouraged.
 If you have any comments, please open an issue on the [issue tracker](https://github.com/kbjorgensen/kbsslenforcer/issues).

+# Privacy policy #

+The extension locally stores a list of domains that have been visited, split in to an SSL enforced and an ignored list.
+These lists can be seen and edited on the options page.
+The enforced list is used for redirecting requests to use SSL.
+The ignored list is used to avoid autodetecting SSL every time you visit a site.
+No other information is saved and none of it is sent anywhere.

 # Still having trouble? #

 If you've read through the FAQ and you still have any questions or issues, then please search all issues in the issue tracker (including the closed ones) and/or perhaps open a new issue on the [issue tracker](https://github.com/kbjorgensen/kbsslenforcer/issues).